Best Brand Sustainability Ad Campaigns by Companies and Digital Agencies

 Here are the latest sustainability ads by Apple:

 Some of the companies are releasing their sustainability report every year to keep their consumers updated with the latest status.
-Samsung has just released its 2021 sustainability report.
-They also stated that they aim to collect 7.5 million tons of discarded products by 2030.
+Samsung, for example, in their 2021 sustainability report, stated that they aim to collect 7.5 million tons of discarded products by 2030.

 I think we all know how harmful fireworks are to the environment.
 We’re getting more digitalized but we don’t want to easily leave our traditional habits either.
 Intel had a very creative ad for the Fourth of July in 2015.
 I wouldn’t say it is a great “sustainable” ad campaign as it uses a lot of electricity to do that.
 However, it is definitely better than fireworks.